20 Things You HAVEN’T Done on Maui

 11. HORSEBACK RIDING: I admit that horseback riding in itself is not a unique Maui activity, but the fact is many people do not think of doing it here.
 Well, think again!
 Exploring Maui’s coastal areas and hidden valleys on horseback is an awesome way to see the island, and there are excursions for everyone from beginner to expert riders.
 So saddle up!
 (Islandwide)

 12. TAKE A SHELTER DOG OUT FOR THE DAY: Share a little love with a homeless shelter dog by taking one out for a fun excursion!
 The Maui Humane Society’s “Beach Buddies” program is designed specifically for visitors who miss their pets and want to enjoy some time with a canine buddy.
 You are provided with instructions and all the doggy supplies you might need in a “beach buddy backpack.”
 (And by the end of the day, if you decide you just can’t live without your new beach buddy, you CAN adopt him/her and take them home!)
 Advance sign up is required…a heads up, this is a very popular program so sign up waaaaay in advance.
 Every Wednesday and Saturday.
+(UPDATE: This activity has been temporarily suspended due to COVID.)
 Details

 13. WALK INSIDE A LAVA TUBE: When in Hana, stop and explore the Hana Lava Tube (Ka’ Eleku Cavern).
 This natural wonder was formed by molten lava nearly a thousand years ago and is one of the largest lava tubes in the world.
 Worth a stop!
 (Stay in a Hana vacation condo)